 No kill switch for Android devices

 Ivacy’s affordability is one of its most important selling points.
-The company offers a one-year subscription for just $3.50 a month and a two-year subscription for just $2.25 a month.
+The company offers a one-year subscription for just $3.99 a month.
 Think that’s impressive?
-If you’re willing to commit to a five-year plan, you can get Ivacy for only $.99 a month.
+If you’re willing to commit to a five-year plan, you can get Ivacy for only $1.19 a month.
 You won’t find a lower price anywhere.
 In fact, even if you’re looking for a month-by-month plan, which won’t require you to make a long-term commitment, Ivacy is still among the lowest-priced options on the market at $9.95 a month.

 Price for a single month